Faculty and Staff

 Subhro Guhathakurta, Director

 Subhro Guhathakurta joined Georgia Tech in 2011 as the director of the Center for Geographic Information Systems, which is now the Center for Spatial Planning Analytics and Visualization.
-He also is a professor in the School of City and Regional Planning.
+He is the newly appointed chair of the School of City and Regional Planning, where he is also a professor.
 He was previously associate director of the School of Geographical Sciences and Urban Planning at Arizona State University (ASU) and among the founding faculty members of ASU’s School of Sustainability.
 Subhro was instrumental in developing the Urban Modeling and Simulation Lab in ASU’s College of Design.

 Tony Giarrusso, Associate Director

 Tony Giarrusso is associate director of the Center for Spatial Planning Analytics and Visualization at the Georgia Institute of Technology in Atlanta, Ga.
 His teaching, research, and consulting activities focus on GIS-based planning solutions for land conservation, public health, alternative energy, coastal and marine resources, and environmental protection.

 Nickolas L. Faust, Resident Scholar and Advisory Board Member

 Nickolas (Nick) Faust is the head of the Image Analysis and Visualization Branch Electro-Optics, Environment and Materials Laboratory at Georgia Institute of Technology.
 He serves on a variety of scientific panels and committees.
 He was the co-chair of the International Society of Photogrammetry and Remote Sensing (ISPRS)-Commission II Working Group on hardware and software aspects of GIS.
 He was elected to the Space Technology Hall of Fame (1993) for his pioneering efforts in helping create the ELAS image processing software.